newlandpe/xauthconnect-php-demo-client/README.md

 ### Customization

-The interface uses Bootstrap 5 and can be easily customized:
+The interface uses Semantic UI and can be easily customized:

-- Modify CSS in the `<style>` section
+- Modify CSS in the `<style>` section of `templates/header.php`
-- Update text and labels throughout the HTML
+- Update text and labels throughout the HTML templates
-- Adjust token check interval (default: 30 seconds)

 ## Contributing